-Safeguarding Disabled Children including those who are deaf
+Safeguarding Disabled Children

-Disabled children have exactly the same human rights to be safe from abuse, neglect and exploitation, to be protected from harm as non-disabled children.
+Disabled children have exactly the same human rights to be safe from abuse and neglect, to be protected from harm and achieve Every Child Matters outcomes as non-disabled children.
 Disabled children do however require additional action.
 This is because they experience greater risks and 'created vulnerability' as a result of negative attitudes about disabled children and unequal access to services and resources, are prone to isolation and because they may have additional needs relating to physical, sensory, cognitive and/ or communication impairment (Safeguarding Disabled Children, DCSF, July 2009).
 St Joseph's Pre-school will ensure that our disabled children are listened to and responded to appropriately where they have concerns regarding abuse.
 In order to do this, we will ensure that our staff and volunteers receive the relevant training to raise awareness and have access to specialist staff in the event they have concerns regarding abuse of a child.
-In certain circumstances we consider providing extra pastoral support and attention for these children, eg. 1:1 support, along with ensuring any appropriate support for communication is in place10.